 - U — sounds like "ew"

 As in Indonesia, you say hello in Malaysia based on the time of day.
 Greetings correspond with morning, afternoon, and evening, although there aren't really hard guidelines for what time to switch over.

-All greetings in Malaysia begin with the word selamat (sounds like "suh-lah-mat") which means also means "safe."
+All greetings in Malaysia begin with the word selamat (sounds like "suh-lah-mat"), which also means "safe."
 Selamat is then followed with the appropriate phase of the day:

 - Good Morning: Selamat pagi (sounds like "pag-ee")

 - Good Afternoon: Selamat tengah hari (sounds like "teen-gah har-ee")

 - Good Afternoon/Evening: Selamat Petang (sounds like "puh-tong")

 - Good Night: Selamat Malam (sounds like "mah-lahm")

 As with all languages, formalities are often simplified to save effort.
 Friends will sometimes greet each other by dropping the selamat and offering a simple pagi — the equivalent of greeting someone with "morning" in English.
 You'll also sometimes hear people shortening a greeting by simply just saying selamat.

 Note: Selamat siang (good day) and selamat sore (good afternoon) are more commonly used when greeting people in Bahasa Indonesia, not the Malaysian language — although they will be understood.